 ● See my original post about the challenge HERE.

-MY READING LIST (books I've read, with links to reviews):
+MY READING LIST (books I've read, with links to reviews or discussions):

 - 1959: The Year Everything Changed.
 Fred Kaplan (history)